 - Whether online or in a traditional institution, 67% of college instructors believe video, blogs, podcasts, and other online media are necessary teaching tools.

 - Elementary Education

 - 77% of educators believe that online learning is just as good as traditional learning, if not better.

 - Nearly 70% of all students claim online instruction to be as good as or better than in a traditional classroom setting.

 - 26% of online students claim to learn better online than in a classroom.

 Online learners score higher on standardized tests:

-There is a 5:1 ratio by which learners differ – That means that the slowest student takes 5 times as long to learn as the fastest.
+- A 5:1 ratio by which learners differ means that the slowest student takes 5 times as long to learn as the fastest student.